 Image: David Ausserhofer for the Leopoldina

 The national academies of the G7 and G20 countries provide scientific advice for the annual summits of Heads of State and Government.
 They prepare science-based recommendations related to topics on the summit agendas.
 In each case, the national academy of the host country takes the lead.
-After successfully coordinating policy advice for G7 summits, the Leopoldina took on this role for the G20 for the first time during the German G20 Presidency in 2017, within the newly created Science20 Dialogue.
+After successfully coordinating policy advice for G7 summits, the Leopoldina took on this role for the first time with the newly created Science20-Dialogue during the German G20 Presidency in 2017.

-The German Federal Government has established a Science20 Dialogue during the German G20 Presidency, in order to strengthen the role of scientific expertise in the G20 format.
+The German Federal Government has established a Science20-Dialogue during the German G20 Presidency, in order to strengthen the role of scientific expertise in the G20 format.
 For the G20 summit in Hamburg, the science academies of the G20 countries, under the leadership of the Leopoldina, prepared for the first time a joint statement on improving global health.
-It was handed over to the German Federal Chancellor Angela Merkel by the presidents of the science academies at the Science20 Dialogue Forum in Halle on 22 March 2017
+It was handed over to the German Federal Chancellor Angela Merkel by the presidents of the science academies at the Science20-Dialogue Forum in Halle on March 22nd, 2017.

 In addition to the G7 academies, the Science20 process includes science academies from Argentina, Brazil, China, India, Indonesia, Mexico, Russia, Saudi Arabia, South Africa, South Korea, and Turkey.